-Next Event: Sunday 20th October 2013, Dhwaja ceremony at Leeds Hindu Temple
+Next Event: Sunday 21st September 2014, 9am-12noon 13th Dhwaja ceremony at Leeds Hindu Temple and Launch of 4 Noble Truths Album

 Yorkshire Jain Foundation, formerly known as the Leeds Jain Group, was established in April 1987 on the Mahavir Jayanti day.